-NOTE 26C FINANCIAL INSTRUMENTS - TRANSFERS BETWEEN FAIR VALUE LEVEL 1 AND LEVEL 2
+NOTE 25C FINANCIAL INSTRUMENTS - TRANSFERS BETWEEN FAIR VALUE LEVEL 1 AND LEVEL 2

-31.12.2020 CHF m 31.12.2019 CHF m
+31.12.2021 CHF m 31.12.2020 CHF m

 Transfers from level 1 to level 2

-Financial assets measured at FVTPL 14.1 195.5
+Financial assets measured at FVTPL 35.7 14.1

-Financial assets measured at FVOCI 42.4 39.0
+Financial assets measured at FVOCI 16.7 42.4

-Financial assets designated at fair value 5.6 -
+Financial assets designated at fair value - 5.6

-Financial liabilities 0.5 -
+Financial liabilities 0.9 0.5

 Transfers from level 2 to level 1

-Financial assets measured at FVTPL 45.7 10.6
+Financial assets measured at FVTPL 46.0 45.7

-Financial assets measured at FVOCI 103.5 122.7
+Financial assets measured at FVOCI 63.7 103.5

+Financial liabilities 0.4 -

-The transfers between level 1 and 2, and vice versa, occurred due to changes in the direct availability of quoted market prices.
+The transfers from level 1 to level 2, and vice versa, occurred due to changes in the direct availability of quoted market prices.
 Transfers between the levels are deemed to have occurred at the end of the reporting period.

-NOTE 27A FINANCIAL INSTRUMENTS - EXPECTED CREDIT LOSSES
+NOTE 26A FINANCIAL INSTRUMENTS - EXPECTED CREDIT LOSSES

-An entity is required to recognise expected credit losses at initial recognition of any financial instrument and to update the amount of expected credit losses recognised at each reporting date to reflect changes in the credit risk of the respective instruments.
-Refer to the comment on risk management/credit risk section and the summary of significant accounting policies for the relevant background information related to the recognition of expected credit losses.
+An entity is required to recognise expected credit losses (ECL) at initial recognition of any financial instrument and to update the amount of ECL recognised at each reporting date to reflect changes in the credit risk of the respective instruments.
+Refer to the comment on risk management/credit risk section and the summary of significant accounting policies for more background information on the recognition of ECL.

-Expected credit loss (ECL) stage allocation
+ECL stage allocation

 Credit exposure is classified in one of the three ECL stages.
-At initial recognition, the Group classifies all financial assets in stage 1, as it does not acquire or originate credit-impaired debt instruments.
+At initial recognition, the Group classifies all financial assets in stage 1 because it does not acquire or originate credit-impaired debt instruments.
 If a significant risk increase has occurred to the financial instrument, the instrument moves from stage 1 to stage 2.
 The threshold applied varies depending on the original credit quality of the counterparty.
 For assets with lower default probabilities at origination due to good credit quality of the counterparty, the threshold for a significant increase in credit risk is set at a higher level than for assets with higher default probabilities at origination.

 The Group generally originates loans and balances due from banks in its internal rating classes R1-R4, which reflect balances with low to medium credit risk.
 The same applies to the investment grade debt instruments held for investment purposes, which are also classified as R1-R4.
-Therefore, the Group determined that moves within these rating classes do not qualify for an increased credit risk, whereas a move from R4 to R5 generally triggers such a credit risk increase.
+Therefore, the Group determined that moves within these rating classes do not qualify as indicators of an increase in credit risk, whereas a move from R4 to R5 generally triggers such a credit risk increase.
 Hence, under this approach, moves from R4 to a higher risk class (R5-R6) generally trigger a move from stage 1 ECL to stage 2 ECL.
-For example a counterparty moving from R1 to R2 would not trigger a significant increase in credit risk, whereas a counterparty moving from R1 to R5 would.
+For example, a counterparty moving from R1 to R2 would not trigger a significant increase in credit risk, whereas a counterparty moving from R1 to R5 would.

 In addition, and to supplement this quantitative criterion, qualitative criteria based on other available internal data are applied to identify increased risk situations.
 These qualitative criteria are specific to the respective financial asset types (Lombard loans, mortgages, due from banks, debt instruments).
-For example if payments are 30 days past due, the counterparty is moved to stage 2 and lifetime expected credit losses are applied.
+For example, if payments are 30 days past due, the counterparty is moved to stage 2 and lifetime ECL are applied.

-The model is symmetric, meaning that if the transfer condition (significant increase) is no longer met, the counterparty is transferred back into the 12-month expected credit losses category (stage 1).
+The model is symmetric, meaning that if the transfer condition (significant increase) is no longer met, the counterparty is transferred back into the 12-month ECL category (stage 1).